LEJ's Blog

 Praise the Lord, the worker, Gary Raymond, did not follow those orders, and kept the files in his car's trunk all the following years.

-Angelico turned the files over to the President John F. Kennedy Assassination Records Collection Act of 1992.
-They are said to contain nothing of significance, though they had led to the only charge brought in the murder of the President of the United States.
-Discounting, of course, Connick's office worker, who, I believe did not serve time.
+Angelico turned the files over to the President John F. Kennedy Assassination Records Collection Committee.
+They are said to contain nothing of significance, though they had once led to the only charge brought in the murder of the President of the United States.

-Connick did an heroic backstroke before tv-reporter Richard Angelico's lens ~ sending the bar where I was watching into blubbery blustery blasts of merriment.
+Confronted, Connick did an heroic backstroke for Richard Angelico's lens ~ sending the bar where I was watching it on tv, into blubbery, blustery blasts of merriment.
+Connick ended with a finely honed belly-flop of: "So what if I did?
+We needed the space," as the barroom hoots filled the air, bled out the door and washed up the street.

 So much for guardian of the sanctified City's property, mon bon ami, Harry!?